 Cleanup coordinators organize a cleanup at a local beach, bay, estuary, pond, lake, marsh, seafloor, riverbank, or even an underwater site (certified divers only, please).
 In addition to choosing a site, the cleanup coordinators also determine the date, time, and duration of the cleanup and handle all local logistics.

 Cleanups can be scheduled for any day throughout September and October, and CZM will work with you to make sure you have all of the necessary assistance and supplies for a safe and successful cleanup.
 Garbage bags, gloves, pencils, data cards, and other cleanup supplies are provided for free and are sent directly to you.

 As a cleanup coordinator, you can put together your own team consisting of family members, students, classmates, co-workers, or any other people you may wish to invite.
 If you are organizing a public cleanup, CZM can help you recruit volunteers.

 CZM can also help you solicit donations from within your local community—such as food and prizes for volunteers—and can assist with the logistics of your event, including how to get appropriate permits, get liability waivers signed, and properly dispose of the trash your team collects.

-To become a cleanup coordinator, please see the see the Information for Cleanup Coordinators page for details and fill out the to sign up.
+To become a cleanup coordinator, please see the see the Information for Cleanup Coordinators page for details and fill out the Cleanup Coordinator Sign-Up Form to sign up.